AtsushiSakai/PythonRobotics/README.md

 A small PR like bug fix is welcome.

-If your PR is merged multiple times, I will add your account to the Author list.
+If your PR is merged multiple times, I will add your account to the author list.

 # Authors